-I’ve been down in Toronto for the last few days, checking out the International Festival of Authors at Harbourfront.
-Actually, I’m really here to cruise Ford dealerships for prices on a new pickup, which I’ll need to take to my local dealership in North Bay so I’ll get a decent price, but never mind that.
+I’ve been down in Toronto for the last few days, officially checking out the International Festival of Authors at Harbourfront.
+The truth is that I’m really here to cruise Ford dealerships for prices on a new pickup, which I’ll need to take to my local dealership in North Bay so I’ll get a decent price, but never mind that.

 I note that Saturday, October 20th, has been designated CBC day, but what you’ll get if you attend isn’t what you might expect.
 I’d have expected it to be a day sponsored by the Corporation, in which the half-dozen or so CBC on-air people who can distinguish a well-written sentence from a press release/book jacket blurb would be interviewing a combination of their favourite writers and those who might elevate the level of public discourse in this country.
 The latter used to be CBC’s practiced mandate, in case you’ve forgotten, and the sole reason I can think of for having a publicly-funded radio and television broadcast apparatus.